 A relentless and versatile forward whose hard-nosed play in the middle became a trademark for the Brisbane Broncos and Queensland.

-Matt Gillett didn't just play rugby league; he attacked it with a quiet, uncompromising ferocity that made him a fan favorite and a coach's dream.
-Emerging as a mature-age rookie, the Brisbane local quickly cemented himself as a cornerstone of the Broncos pack through the 2010s.
-Operating primarily in the second row, his game was built on formidable defense, relentless work rate, and a knack for scoring crucial tries.
-His consistency earned him the ultimate honors in the game: representing Queensland in the brutal State of Origin arena and wearing the green and gold for Australia.
-Gillett's career was ultimately cut short by a neck injury, a brutal end for a player whose physicality defined him.
-He walked away as a one-club man, his legacy that of the ultimate competitor who left everything on the field.
+Matt Gillett emerged as a mature-age rookie for the Brisbane Broncos, attacking the game with quiet, uncompromising ferocity.
+Operating primarily in the second row through the 2010s, his game was built on formidable defense, relentless work rate, and a knack for scoring crucial tries.
+He represented Queensland in State of Origin and wore the green and gold for Australia.
+A neck injury cut his career short.
+He walked away as a one-club man, the ultimate competitor who left everything on the field.

 1981–1996